gordonbr/musicbox/README.md

 - RUN: sudo docker build -t musicbox-app:latest .
 - RUN: sudo docker run -p 8080:8080 musicbox-app:latest

-<h6> CALL REAL REST SERVICE</h6>
+<h6> PROFILES </h6>
-By default, in "dev", the service calls a mocked api that reads data from json files.
+By default, in "prod", the service calls the REST API provided in the test documentation.
+Change to "dev" to a mocked api that reads data from json files.
-To call a real REST service, change the profile to "prod" in application.properties.
-As well as "listJukeBoxesUri" and "listJukeBoxSettingsUri"